 However, the contractual arrangements may not be as effective as direct ownership in directing the business operations of the VIE and we may incur substantial costs to enforce the terms of the arrangements.
 In addition, these agreements have not been tested in mainland China courts.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-We rely on contractual arrangements with the VIE and its shareholders for substantially all of our and the VIE's business operation, which may not be as effective as direct ownership" and "Item 3.
+Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-We rely on contractual arrangements with the VIE and its shareholders for substantially all of our business operations, which may not be as effective as direct ownership" and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-The shareholders of the VIE may have potential conflicts of interest with us, which may materially and adversely affect our business and financial condition."

 The legal environment in the mainland China is not as developed as in other jurisdictions, such as the United States.
 As a result, uncertainties in the PRC legal system could limit our ability, as a Cayman holding company, to enforce these contractual arrangements and doing so may be quite costly.
 There are also substantial uncertainties regarding the interpretation and application of current and future laws, regulations and rules of mainland China regarding the status of the rights of our Cayman Islands holding company with respect to its contractual arrangements with the VIE and its shareholders.
 It is uncertain whether any new laws or regulations of mainland China relating to variable interest entity structures will be adopted or if adopted, what they would provide.
-If we or the VIE are found to be in violation of any existing or future laws or regulations of mainland China, or fail to obtain or maintain any of the required permits or approvals, the relevant regulatory authorities of mainland China would have broad discretion to take action in dealing with such violations or failures.
+If we or the VIE are found to be in violation of any existing or future laws or regulations of mainland China, or fail to obtain or maintain any of the required permits or approvals, the regulatory authorities of mainland China would have broad discretion to take action in dealing with such violations or failures.
 For more details, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Uncertainties with respect to the legal system and changes in laws and regulations in mainland China could adversely affect us," "-Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating some of our or the VIE's business operations in mainland China do not comply with regulations of mainland China relating to the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties, or be forced to relinquish our interest in those operations," and "-Our business may be significantly affected by the newly enacted PRC Foreign Investment Law of mainland China."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-There are uncertainties regarding the interpretation and enforcement of PRC laws, rules and regulations," "-Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating some of our or the VIE's business operations in mainland China do not comply with regulations of mainland China relating to certain industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties, or be forced to relinquish our interest in those operations," and "-Our business may be significantly affected by the PRC Foreign Investment Law of mainland China."

 Our corporate structure is subject to risks associated with our contractual arrangements with the VIE.
-If the PRC government deems that our contractual arrangements with the VIE do not comply with regulatory restrictions of mainland China on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
+If the PRC government deems that our contractual arrangements with the VIE do not comply with regulatory restrictions of mainland China on foreign investment in certain industries, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
 Our holding company, our mainland China subsidiaries and VIE, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIE and, consequently, significantly affect the financial performance of the VIE and our company as a whole.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure."